ConferenceCarbonTracker/CarbonFootprintEGU/README.md

 ## Summary

-16,273 scientists from 113 countries participated in the [EGU General Assembly 2019](https://egu2019.eu/#CountryStatistics) in Vienna, Austria.
+16,273 scientists from 113 countries participated in the [EGU General Assembly 2019](https://egu2019.eu) in Vienna, Austria.
 We estimate that these scientists travelled in total 94 million km to Vienna and back, which emitted 22,302 tC02e, an average of ca 1.4 tCO2e per scientist.
 86% of these carbon emissions result from long-haul flights (>1500km), 13% from short-haul (between 700 and 1500km) and <1% from rail journeys (<700km).
 Scientists from China and the United States are responsible for 40% of emissions.
 One scenario to reduce the emissions is to replace short-haul flights by rail journeys, which reduces the carbon footprint by 11.5% down to 19,750 tCO2e.
 If the equivalent of the 9% highest emitting participants would participate virtually, then the carbon emissions would be reduced by 33%.
 Virtual participation for 25% of the highest emitting participants would reduce the carbon footprint by 80%.
 A EGU General Assembly with most European scientists arriving by train and 25% virtual participation reduces the current travel carbon emissions by 91%.
 Combining this scenario with a completely virtual format every other year, travel emissions to the EGU General Assembly would be reduced by 96% to less than 1000 tCO2e.

 # 1. Introduction

 International aviation is projected to contribute 22% to global greenhouse gas emissions in 2050 [[1](http://www.europarl.europa.eu/RegData/etudes/STUD/2015/569964/IPOL_STU(2015)569964_EN.pdf)], as doubling of passengers is expected by 2036 [[2](https://www.iata.org/pressroom/pr/Pages/2017-10-24-01.aspx)].
 In Paris 2015, world governments have agreed to keep the global temperature increase well below 2°C [[3](https://treaties.un.org/doc/Treaties/2016/02/20160215%2006-03%20PM/Ch_XXVII-7-d.pdf)], which requires drastic reductions in greenhouse gas emissions.
 Universities and other research institutions are high emitters [[4](https://tyndall.ac.uk/sites/default/files/twp161.pdf)], with individual carbon emissions an order of magnitude larger [[5](https://www.sciencedirect.com/science/article/pii/S0959652619311862)] than the personal budget allows [[6](https://wordpress.hotorcool.org/wp-content/uploads/2019/02/15_Degree_Lifestyles_MainReport.pdf), [7](https://iopscience.iop.org/article/10.1088/1748-9326/aa7541/pdf), [8](https://www.sciencedirect.com/science/article/pii/S0969699719303229)].
-Research-associated carbon emissions are dominated by air travel to conferences, meetings and for fieldwork [[4](https://tyndall.ac.uk/sites/default/files/twp161.pdf)], although with limited impact on  professional success [[5](https://www.sciencedirect.com/science/article/pii/S0959652619311862)].
+Research-associated carbon emissions are dominated by air travel to conferences, meetings and for fieldwork [[4](https://tyndall.ac.uk/sites/default/files/twp161.pdf)], although with limited direct link to professional success [[5](https://www.sciencedirect.com/science/article/pii/S0959652619311862), [9](https://www.tandfonline.com/doi/full/10.1080/17450101.2019.1589727)].

-Most conferences do not provide live-streaming, or allow for remote-speaking, although alternatives exist.
-Very few conferences are entirely virtual (e.g. [virtual island summit](https://www.islandinnovation.co/summit/)), therefore often carbon neutral, and free to attend.
+Most conferences do not provide live-streaming, nor allow for remote-speaking, although alternatives exist.
+Very few conferences are fully virtual (e.g. [virtual island summit](https://www.islandinnovation.co/summit/)), therefore often almost carbon neutral, and free to attend [[10](https://hiltner.english.ucsb.edu/index.php/ncnc-guide/)].
 Continuous virtual seminar series allow for frequent academic exchange (e.g. [Virtual Blue COP 25](https://virtualbluecop25.org/)) sometimes with a focus on field-specific subjects (e.g. [EBUS Webinars](https://ebuswebinars.wixsite.com/ebuswebinars)).
 Live-streaming is provided by more conferences (e.g. [JuliaCon](https://juliacon.org/2019/), with an automatic archive on [YouTube](https://www.youtube.com/playlist?list=PLP8iPy9hna6StY9tIJIUN3F_co9A0zh0H)), mainly to make them more accesible for participants with constraints on time, money, or freedom of travel.

 The carbon footprint of most conferences and meetings is dominated by a small amount of participants with over-proportial travel emissions due to long distance flights.
 For the EGU General Assembly 2012 it was estimated that 20% of the highest emitting participants are responsible for 70% of the travel emissions [[4](https://tyndall.ac.uk/sites/default/files/twp161.pdf)].
 Here, we calcuate the travel emissions for the same conference in 2019 and present reduction scenarios based on an increased number of rail journeys and virtual participation.